Ocean Protocol (OCEAN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ocean Protocol Historical Price

-According to the latest data gathered on Ocean Protocol live price page, the current price of Ocean Protocol is 0.320994USD.
-The circulating supply of Ocean Protocol(OCEAN) is 204.20M OCEAN , giving it a market capitalization of $65.69M.
+According to the latest data gathered on Ocean Protocol live price page, the current price of Ocean Protocol is 0.314938USD.
+The circulating supply of Ocean Protocol(OCEAN) is 203.79M OCEAN , giving it a market capitalization of $64.18M.

 The Ocean Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OCEAN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.